kubeflow/katib/docs/proposals/push-based-metrics-collection.md

 ### Add New Parameter in `tune`

-As is mentioned above, we decided to add `metrics_collection_mechanism` to the tune function in Python SDK.
+As is mentioned above, we decided to add `metrics_collector_config` to the tune function in Python SDK.
 Also, we have some changes to be made:

 1. Disable injection: set `katib.kubeflow.org/metrics-collector-injection` to `disabled` when the push-based way of metrics collection is adopted so as to disable the injection of the metrics collection sidecar container.

-2. Configure the way of metrics collection: set the configuration `spec.metricsCollectionSpec.collector.kind`(specify the way of metrics collection) to `NoneCollector`.
+2. Configure the way of metrics collection: set the configuration `spec.metricsCollectionSpec.collector.kind`(specify the way of metrics collection) to `Push`.

+3. Rename metrics collector from `None` to `Push`: It's not correct to call push-based metrics collection `None`.
+We should modify related code to rename it.

+### New Interface `report_metrics` in Python SDK

+We decide to implement this function to push metrics directly to Katib DB with the help of grpc.
+Trial name should always be passed into Katib Trials (and then into this function) as env variable `KATIB_TRIAL_NAME`.
+Steps:

+1. Wrap metrics into `katib_api_pb2.ReportObservationLogRequest`:

+Firstly, convert metrics (in dict format) into `katib_api_pb2.ReportObservationLogRequest` type for the following grpc call, referring to https://github.com/kubeflow/katib/blob/master/pkg/apis/manager/v1beta1/gen-doc/api.md#reportobservationlogrequest

+2. Dial Katib DBManager Service

+We'll create a DBManager Stub and make a grpc call to report metrics to Katib DB.

-### Code Injection in Webhook
+### Compatibility Changes in Trial Controller

-We decided to implement a code replacing function in Experiment Mutating Webhook.
-When `spec.metricsCollectionSpec.collector.kind` is set to `NoneCollector`, the code replacing function will recognize the metrics output lines (e.g. print, log.Info, e.t.c.) and replace them with push-based metrics collection code which will be discussed in the next section.
-It’s a better decision compared with offering users a `katib_client.push`-like interface, for that users can’t use a yaml file to define this operation.

-### Push-based Metrics Collection Code

-The push-based metrics collection code is a function making a grpc call to the persistent API to store training metrics.
-It will be injected to container args in the Experiment Mutating Webhook and then be called inside the Trial Worker Pod to push metrics to Katib DB.
+We need to make appropriate changes in the Trial controller to make sure we insert unavailable value into Katib DB, if user doesn't report metric accidentally.

 ### Collection of Final Metrics